svensori/Find-And-Read/README.md

 # Find-And-Read
-PHP script that find and reads a specific file throughout the directory, and subdirectories.
+PHP script that finds and reads target file/s throughout the directory, and subdirectories.